Plenyx/PlenBotLogUploader/README.md

 ## TwitchIrcClient
 A client I developed for Irc which Twitch uses.

-Initially built on .NET Framework 4.7, but I made it work on 4.8 and .NET Core 2.1.
+Initially built on .NET Framework 4.7, but it also works on 4.8 and .NET Core 2.1, 3.0 & 3.1.

 *Maintained by Plenyx.*

-**Requires either .NET Framework 4.8 or .NET Core 2.1**
+**Requires either .NET Framework 4.8 or .NET Core 3.0**